Will there be a cost for my student to participate in mLISD?

 Students will not be able to install their own software.
 Most applications will require elevated privileges or will be made available via the Software Center for distribution.

 What happens if someone can’t afford to pay the non-refundable security deposit or buy their own?

 A reduced security deposit will be offered to all students who qualify for free and/or reduced meals.
-Scholarships of $35/ year are available for families in need.
+Scholarships of $35/ year are available for families experiencing financial need.
 Forms can be obtained from the counseling office.
 We are working to partner with the Leander Excellence in Education Foundation and other organizations to support the scholarship program.
 In addition, parents, teachers or community members can donate towards the scholarship fund.
 We believe these laptops will be a critical tool for all students and will work to ensure that economics does not serve as a barrier for any of our students to participate.

 What if my parents don’t want me to have a laptop?